wyomingw4w/wyomingw4w.org/_pages/faq.md

 ## What if I cannot afford an abortion?

-Women for Women will work with you to help find funding for your abortion.
+Chelsea's Fund will work with you to help find funding for your abortion.
 In addition to our fund, we can direct you to other funding sources and suggest additional ways to pay for your abortion.
 Please see our [Financial Assistance](/financial) page for